spine-tools/Spine-Toolbox/docs/source/settings.rst

 .. image:: img/settings_view.png
    :align: center

-- **Commit session when view is closed** This checkbox controls what happens when you close the Data Store View which has uncommitted changes.
+- **Commit session when view is closed** This checkbox controls what happens when you close the Spine database editor which has uncommitted changes.
 When this is unchecked, all changes are discarded without notice.
 When this is partially checked (default), a message box warning you about uncommitted changes is shown.
 When this is checked, a commit message box is shown immediately without first showing the message box.

-- **Sticky selection in object tree** Controls how selecting items in Data Store View's Object tree using the left mouse button works.
+- **Sticky selection in object tree** Controls how selecting items in Spine database editor's Object tree using the left mouse button works.
 If unchecked, single selection is enabled and pressing the Ctrl-button down enables multiple selection.
 If checked, Multiple selection is enabled and pressing the Ctrl-button down enables single selection.